 In keeping with the Mission Statement of the Assisi Heights Sisters and Staff to provide "a spiritual home and sanctuary of hospitality and compassion..." we strive to create an environment of mutual respect, care and consideration for all Sisters, Staff and Volunteers.
 Disrespect, harassment, bullying and abusive behavior will not be tolerated.
-Any volunteer that experiences or witnesses this behavior is asked to report it immediately to the Volunteer Coordinator or Director of Residential Life.
+Any volunteer that experiences or witnesses this behavior is asked to report it immediately to the Volunteer Coordinator.